Abdul-Raffay-0/Abdul-Raffay-0/README.md

 ## 👨‍💻 About Me

-I'm a **Cloud Architect and DevOps Engineer** based in Pakistan (APAC), open to relocating to the EU.
+I'm a **Cloud Architect and DevOps Engineer** based in Pakistan (APAC), working remotely with clients worldwide and available for onsite roles in the EU.
 I design, deploy, and rescue AWS infrastructure, from serverless pipelines to 173-bucket cross-account replication setups for SaaS platforms serving clients like **Novartis, Roche, and UBS**.

 - 🔭 Currently freelancing as an **AWS Solutions Architect & DevOps Engineer** on Upwork
 - ☁️ Core stack: **AWS** (Lambda, S3, ECS Fargate, RDS, IAM, EventBridge) + **Python / Go / Node.js**
 - 🚨 I like production incidents.
-Restored a 3.8GB image library in under an hour, and traced a 15-day silent data-loss bug to a rogue cron job in just 6
+Restored a 3.8GB image library in under an hour, and traced a 15-day silent data-loss bug to a rogue cron job in just 6 hours
 - 🐛 Two of my bug reports made it into upstream open source, one merged by the founder himself (details below)
-- 📜 **AWS Certified Solutions Architect – Associate** · **AWS Certified DevOps Engineer – Professional** · **ISC2 CC**
+- 📜 **AWS Certified Solutions Architect · Associate** · **AWS Certified DevOps Engineer · Professional** · **ISC2 CC**
 - 📫 Reach me at **Rafay@abdulrafay.tech**

 <br/>